About the Office of Population Research (OPR)

 Affiliation

-Distinguished Professor, Sociology, University of North Carolina
+Assistant Professor, The University of North Carolina at Chapel Hill